-A nice bottle of whiskey (or whisky) is a classic dad gift for a reason.
-Every bottle of bourbon, scotch, or rye tells a story — a story of ingredients, of process, of time, of land.
-Well chosen, a bottle of whiskey speaks to a dad’s taste and style, sure, but also reflects how his palate has changed.
+A nice bottle of whiskey — and there are some great new whiskeys for 2021 — is a classic Father’s Day gift for a reason.
+Every bottle of bourbon, scotch, or rye tells a story, a story of ingredients, of process, of time, of land.
+Well-chosen, a bottle of whiskey speaks to a dad’s taste and style, sure, but also reflects how his palate has changed.
 Maybe he used to be a whiskey and coke man but now, with more time to sit and relax, he prefers to sip a well-aged scotch.
-Or maybe you just want to treat dad to something a bit more expensive than he normally buys himself.
-Either way, if you’re searching for the best whiskey for a first-time father or an experienced dad, you’ll surely find it below.
-Representing a variety of prices and styles, there’s a bottle here for dads of every style.
+Or maybe you just want to treat dad to something a bit more expensive than he normally buys himself because he deserves it.
+Either way, if you’re searching for Father’s Day whiskey, one of the bottles below is bound to hit the right spot.
+Here, in order of price, are a variety of selections for dads of every style.

-Two-hundred years into its vaunted history as an excellent, affordable whiskey, Buffalo Trace still boasts hints of vanilla, toffee, mint and molasses.
-Smooth on the surface, but with great depth, as notes of brown sugar and spice evolve into oak, toffee, and anise.
-It punches well above its price point.
+Two hundred years into its vaunted history as an excellent, affordable whiskey, Buffalo Trace still boasts hints of vanilla, toffee, mint, and molasses.
+While smooth on the surface, it has great depth, as notes of brown sugar and spice evolve into oak, toffee, and anise.
+This is a bourbon that punches well above its price point.

-Jefferson's isn't afraid of experimentation — their ocean-aged bourbon, which develops in barrels aboard their ship out at sea is probably the best example of their seriously playful approach to production — and this handcrafted mix of four bourbons delivers approachable, light hints of vanilla, fruit and caramel.
-This affordable whiskey from a premium brand is a great place to start.
+Jefferson's isn't afraid of experimentation — their ocean-aged bourbon, which develops in barrels aboard their ship out at sea is probably the best example of their seriously playful approach to production — and this handcrafted mix of four bourbons delivers approachable, light hints of vanilla, fruit, and caramel.
+It's an affordable, drinkable whiskey from a premium brand.

 Rye is the elder statesman of American whiskey, its founding spirit.
-Still made from American rye grains, each bottle is aged in a single barrel, offering one of the best and most affordable ryes out there.
-With hints of nut, mocha, and leather, and a dry finish.
+Still made from American rye grains, each bottle of Michters US1 is aged in a single barrel, offering one of the best and most affordable ryes out there.
+It has hints of nut, mocha, and leather, as well as a dry finish.

-The newcomer Australian label Starward has only been available in the U.S. for a little over a year, so you may not have seen it on shelves yet.
+Australian label Starward has only been available in the U.S. for a few years, so you may not have seen it on shelves yet.
 But their initial release, Nova, is one worth searching out.
 Aged for two years in Shiraz, Cabernet Sauvignon, and Pinot Noir barrels, it’s a treat dad will dig.
 It's less fruit-forward than one would expect, with notes of oak, cherry, honey and a whiff of vanilla.

 This Islay single malt whisky may only be aged for five short years in in ex-bourbon and Oloroso sherry casks, but it’s a punchy spirit perfect for dad’s who love a good dose of smoke.
 WeeBeastie, named as such because it’s a peat monster, is deeply flavorful for such a young whisky.
 Big notes of cocoa lead the mouth to a smoked, meaty note that’s hard to forget, followed by a pop of the medicinal flavors Islay Scotch is known for, all of which return to perform lengthy encore on the finish.